digitalbazaar/bedrock-test/README.md

 ### Quick Test Example
 The following is an example of a typical test.
 This one tests a regular user adding a public key through the bedrock-key addPublicKey API.

 The test does some data preperation at the very beginning, then clears some of the test data between each test.
-The general flow for many tests sets up data and identites as needed to perform each test, performs the test, then compares actual results to expected results.
+The general flow for many tests is similar to this one:
+ 1. Set up data and identites as needed to perform the test.
+ 2. Execute the test.
+ 3. Compare actual results to expected results.

+Most of the work, and examples below, focuses on step 1: The set-up of the data and identites.

-The test preloads data from `mock.data.js` into the database using a helper function:
+Inside the test, set-up preloads data from `mock.data.js` into the database using a helper function:
 ```
 var mockData = require('./mock.data');
 ```